sklarsa/promtail2ilp/README.md

 This is just about 100% vibe-coded by Claude.
 Use at your own risk!

+This thing doesn't work, don't bother using it right now.
+Please.

 ## Features

 - **Multiple input formats**: JSON and Protocol Buffer (Loki's native format)